 Russian Studies at Grinnell

 The four-semester basic language sequence is essential for a student who wishes to study off-campus in Russia, and who plans to do research in his/her field or to develop strong communication skills in Russian.
 The fifth semester (RUS 313), required for the major, further develops linguistic competence, and provides a deeper understanding of the essential aspects of Russian culture, particularly in preparation for off-campus study.
 Students majoring in Russian often further their progress through off-campus study (see below).
 Students complete the major by taking the RUS 389 - Advanced Russian Seminar.
 Two-and four-credit independent projects and guided readings are available for students after the fourth semester language course, sometimes in conjunction with courses on the history or politics of Russia-offerings which can also count towards a Russian major.
+Students often use their Russian language skills in Mentored Advanced Projects (MAPs) in the department or with faculty in the Russian, Central, and Eastern European Studies Concentration.

 The department also offers courses on modern Russian literature in translation (RUS 247, RUS 248, RUS 251, RUS 261, RUS 353).
 These provide access to Russian literature and culture for students who do not have a command of the language.
 Russian majors are encouraged to take these courses and to broaden and deepen their understanding of the Russian experience by exploring other disciplines—history, philosophy, the social sciences, and the languages and literatures of other national heritages.
 With this background, they may seek careers in teaching and scholarship, government, library science and informational services, journalism, and international trade.
 In addition, study in mathematics and the natural sciences in conjunction with a Russian major can open doors to careers in international science and engineering.